ryanhugh/searchneu/README.md

 Security vulnerabilities include:
 - Changing the code on production
-- XSS vulnerabilities (Running code in other people's browsers)
+- XSS vulnerabilities/running code in other people's browsers
-- Publishing a new version of the searchneu package on npm without permission
+- Publishing a new version of the searchneu package on [npm](https://www.npmjs.com/package/searchneu) without permission
-- Accessing the tokens in the enviornment on [travis](https://travis-ci.org/ryanhugh/searchneu/builds)
+- Accessing the enviornmental variables on [travis](https://travis-ci.org/ryanhugh/searchneu/builds)

 Vulnerabilities do not include:
-- DDOSing the server (please don't DDOS the server 😖)
+- DDOSing the server (please don't spam the server with requests 😖).

 # Changelog